erlend-sh/learndiscourse/_en/sysadmins/miscellaneous/migrating-from-heroku-to-a-hosted-cloud-instance.md

  - Database
  - Images

-Note: **Before you continue make sure the heroku version is updated to the last version**
+Note: **Before you continue make sure the Heroku version is updated to the last version**

 ### Export the DB
-To export the DB from heroku to your development system follow the instructions here: https://devcenter.heroku.com/articles/heroku-postgres-import-export
+To export the DB from Heroku to your development system follow the instructions here: https://devcenter.heroku.com/articles/heroku-postgres-import-export

 You can also login to the dashboard and create and download a PG dump.